tracmo/qmote_makers_projects/Qmote_iOS_Sample/README.md

 ### Get FW version
 This function will help you learn how would get the Qmote FW version.
 Send a request command to Qmote and you will get the return value at QPS_Q1_CB_UUID characteristic.

+### Keep app in background
+At some point, iOS will terminate/suspend your app in background.
+Apple provide a [document](https://developer.apple.com/library/ios/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html) that tell you how to wake up your app.
+By our testing, this method isn't stability.
+CLLocationManager provide a method that could wake up app with location update.
+There are example codes in Appdelegate.
+This will wake up your app at uniform interval.
+To learn more about it at Apple [document](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html).